KomalYadav27/KomalYadav27/README.md

 - 👋 Hi, I’m Komal Yadav
 - 👀 I’m interested in Analytics
+- 🌱 I'm proficient in SQL, Advanced Excel, and PowerBI
-- 🌱 I’m currently learning SQL and Excel
+- 🌱 I'm currently learning Python and Tableau
-- 💞️ I’m looking to collaborate on Data Analytics and Business Analytics projects.
+- 💞️ I’m looking to collaborate on Data Analytics and Business Analytics projects
 - 📫 How to reach me: komalalld27@gmail.com

 <!---